highopes/gptwebexbot/README.md

 ## Overview

+**Webex UI GenAIOps** serves as a conceptual demonstration of the production-level CX GenAIOps system.
+When deployed in an **AI Full-Stack Lab** environment for demonstration purposes, it is primarily used to:

+- Collect insights from tools across all layers of the AI full stack.
+- Correlate data from various layers based on specific task requirements.
+- Use prompt engineering to deliver correlated data to OpenAI’s API for intelligent responses.

+This process can also dynamically employ **Retrieval-Augmented Generation (RAG)** to query local knowledge bases.
+The RAG approach ensures responses are more precise and exhibit lower levels of hallucination, tailored to specific tasks.

+For detailed demonstration procedures, refer to the **AI Full Stack Demo Playbook**.

 - **Webex UI GenAIOps** is a lightweight demonstration version of the CX GenAIOps system.
 Unlike the CX version, it does not include:
   - A dedicated CX web interface,
   - A localized CX fine-tuned large model,